Buy the Book

-Even now, as a well-adjusted adult whose life is filled with meaningful work and the company of loved ones, Della has yet to come to terms with her painful history.
-But as the U.S. prepares to plunge into war in Iraq, Della struggles to make peace with her memories of Vietnam.
+Now, as the U.S. prepares to plunge into war in Iraq, Della struggles to make peace with her memories of Vietnam.
 She must also confront the fissures in her family life, the mystery of her father’s disappearance, the things mothers and daughters cannot—maybe should not—know about one another, and the lifelong repercussions of a single mistake.

-An unflinching depiction of war and its personal costs, Her Own Vietnam is also a portrait of a woman in midlife — a mother, a nurse, and long ago a soldier.
+An unflinching depiction of war and its personal costs, Her Own Vietnam is also a portrait of a woman in midlife—a mother, a nurse, and long ago a soldier.

-“This novel is one of the best books about nurses in Vietnam.” — National Magazine of Vietnam Veterans of America
+“One of the best books about nurses in Vietnam.” — National Magazine of Vietnam Veterans of America

 “A home run… thought provoking journey into the realities of war and its impact on individuals and society.” — Military Writers Society of America